-Chances are you’ve been eyeing on leather jackets, skirts or bags and you wanted to buy them but can’t afford.
+Chances are you’ve been eyeing leather jackets, skirts, or bags and you wanted to buy them but can’t afford them.

 You know you have a sewing machine back at home but you’re wondering “can I sew these jackets or bags at home with my regular sewing machine?

 The answer to this question can be a yes and can be a no!

 Well, if the leather garment isn’t beyond the capacity of your machine you can sew it and most leather garments used in clothing and bags are soft leather, meaning your typical sewing machine can deal with it.

 On the other hand, there is leather embroidery your sewing machine can’t handle even if you make a replacement with all the necessary tools needed.

 We’re talking of leather that’s thick and hard, even thin leather sometimes can be difficult to pierce through with long needles.

 Chances are the leather material you bought at the store can be used on your sewing machine because most of them don’t have the original texture as the ones used by companies to create high quality accessories.